FrostyNick/FrostyNick/README.md

 <!--
-**FrostyNick/FrostyNick** is a ✨ _special_ ✨ snowflake because its `README.md` file appears on your concerning GitHub profile.

-Here are some ideas to get you to permanantly delete yourself empathetically and physically from GitHub:
+Here are some ideas to permanantly delete yourself empathetically and physically from GitHub:

 - 🔭 I’m currently working on your parents.
-- 🌱 I’m currently learning how to sleep 1% better.
+- 🌱 I’m currently learning how to sleep 0.1% better.
 - 👯 I’m looking to collaborate on the meaning of life.
-- 🤔 I’m looking for help with coding.
+- 🤔 I’m looking for help with gambling away all my money.
 - 💬 Ask me about nothing.
 - ⚡ Fun fact: I have no fun facts.
 They are all sad facts.
-- Sad fact: I like pizza on pineapples.
-It's also a way to circumvent the very much illegal (Citation: According to the Ireland's president's eyes) and scary reality of pineapples on pizza being illegal.
-- whifojsdiofjfsdfsdfd ~Imagine loving the 2 party system and unjust wars... bruh~ -->
+-->